Top 10 Things You Must Know Before Joining The U.S. Military 2023

 Annually, thousands of American youth take into account serving in the armed forces.
 Let’s make the military a very rewarding growth experience by preparing yourself prior to joining.
-Keep reading and learn more about top 10 things you must know before joining the U.S. military.
+Keep reading and learn more about things you must know before joining the U.S. military.

 It is undoubted that joining the military is regarded as a big commitment because most first-term enlistments require you to commit to for years of active duty and two years of inactive (Individual Ready Reserve, or IRR).
 However some services might offer programs with two-, three- and six-year active-duty or reserve enlistments.